hpc-carpentry/hpc-chapel/episodes/14-parallel-case-study.md

       }
     }

-    //update curdif
+    //update delta
     //update past_temp
     //print temperature in desired position
   }
 }
 ```

 The problem with this approach is that now we have to explicitly synchronise the tasks.
-Before, `curdif` and
+Before, `delta` and
 `past_temp` were updated only by the main task at each iteration; similarly, only the main task was printing
 results.
 Now, all these operations must be carried inside the coforall loop, which imposes the need of
 synchronisation between tasks.